Ophelia: No, my lord.

 - Probably apocryphal example doing the rounds:

 - Trying to talk about the place in England called "Scunthorpe" can prove difficult on message boards with censor software.
-Averted, as nobody would ever want to talk about Scunthrope anyway.
+Averted, as nobody would ever want to talk about Scunthorpe anyway.
+Scunthorpe was the Trope Namer for malfunctioning censor software - see the Scunthorpe Problem.

 - The example in the lead to this article was taken directly from a court case said to have taken place in Manchester, England.
 When the judge asked the Canadian what he'd have done if his friend had called him a child molester instead, he replied that he wouldn't have been nearly as angry, because that wasn't anywhere near the insult that "cunt" was.